backube/volsync/docs/usage/kopia/index.rst

 of performance, exclusions, and other Kopia features while maintaining security.

 **Maintenance**: Kopia's maintenance operations (equivalent to Restic's prune) are more efficient and can run concurrently with backups.
+VolSync now provides dedicated maintenance CronJobs for decoupled, scalable maintenance operations.

 **Security**: The Kopia mover in VolSync supports enhanced security settings including ``readOnlyRootFilesystem: true`` in pod security contexts, with automatic adjustments